zooai/papers/README.md

 - Extras: Partnerships, Open Source

 **Technical Foundation**:
-This genesis paper laid the foundation for Zoo's pioneering approach to AI agent-backed NFTs. **Zoo was one of the first projects to combine:**
+This genesis paper laid the foundation for Zoo's pioneering approach to AI agent-backed NFTs. **Zoo was one of the first projects (October 2021) to combine:**
 1. **AI agents with economic autonomy** (crypto-funded wallets per NFT)
 2. **On-chain AI coordination** (multiple agents interacting via blockchain)
 3. **Asset-backed intelligence** (AI agents holding collateral and yielding value)

+**Historical Note**: Launched October 2021 as a 100% airdrop to CryptoZoo community, demonstrating commitment to fair distribution and community ownership from day one.

-These principles established in 2022-2023 continue to guide the ecosystem's evolution into decentralized semantic optimization (DSO), proof-of-AI (PoAI) consensus, and collective intelligence systems.
+These principles established in 2021 continue to guide the ecosystem's evolution into decentralized semantic optimization (DSO), proof-of-AI (PoAI) consensus, and collective intelligence systems.

 ### 2. Zoo DSO (Decentralized Semantic Optimization)